SagaLGIT/tech-bootcamp-ws/README.md

 - When Next.js concepts or other important words are mentioned, they are written in bold, as **Next.js Concept**

 - If there are some deeper explainations to either concepts or why, these are written as the citation shown below.
 These can be skipped depending on how much in detail you want to go.
-  > Example explaination of a concept
+  > Example explanation of a concept

 ---